 5. Edward Via College of Osteopathic Medicine

-It also elaborate on bioinformatics, neuropsychology and have a state-of-the-art medical facilities.
+It also elaborates on bioinformatics, neuropsychology and has state-of-the-art medical facilities.

 4. Eastern Virginia Medical School

 Location: Norfolk, Virginia Founded: 1987 Short Name: EVMS Acceptance Rate: 13% Minimum GPA Requirement: 3.54 Average MCAT Score Requirement: 511.7

 Eastern Virginia Medical school is one of the best research institutes in the US.
 It combines a learning culture of innovation and clinical experience to graduate quality medical practitioners.

 Location: Roanoke, Virginia Short Name: VTCSM Acceptance Rate: 8.1% Minimum GPA Requirement: 3.6 Average MCAT Score Requirement: 513